kokkos/kokkos-core-wiki/ProgrammingGuide/View.md

 Note that the above used constructor is not necessarily available for all view types; specific Layouts or Memory Spaces may require more specialized allocators.
 This is discussed later.

 Another important thing to keep in mind is that a `View` handle is a stateful object.
 It is not legal to create a `View` handle from raw memory by typecasting a pointer.
 To call any operator on a `View,` including the assignment operator, its constructor must have been called before.
-If it is necessary to initialize raw memory with a `View` handle, one can legally do so using a move constructor ("placement new").
+If it is necessary to initialize raw memory with a `View` handle, one can legally do so using placement new.
 The above has nothing to do with the data a `View` is referencing.
 It is completely legal to give a typecast pointer to the constructor of an unmanaged `View`.

 ```c++
 Kokkos::View<int*> *a_ptr = (Kokkos::View<int*>*) malloc(10*sizeof(View<int*);